jhu-arch/arch-docs/1_Clusters/DSAI/1_Resources/Allocation.rst

 Allocation and Account Management
 ##################################

-Rockfish is accessible only to users and research groups with an approved allocation or user account.
+DSAI is accessible only to users and research groups with an approved allocation or user account.

 Allocations and user accounts are managed through the `Coldfront Portal`_.
 All users—whether internal or external—must request access through this system.